nmendozam/kir-mapper/README.md

 This is a very simple pipeline to map WES data to KIR reference genes using [kir-mapper](https://github.com/erickcastelli/kir-mapper).
+This pipeline only implements the map step, because it is the most time intensive of all kir-mapper steps and it needs to be executed on each sample.
+The other steps (ncopy, genotype and haplotype) are executed on the whole sample set so they can be executed manually afterwords.

 ## Requirements
 - [Nextflow](https://www.nextflow.io/)